-As of December 31, 2017, we had cash and cash equivalents of \$24.0 million, marketable securities of \$19.9 million and retained earnings of \$3.1 million, compared to cash and cash equivalents of \$30.7 million, marketable securities of \$11.0 million and an accumulated deficit of \$2.8 million as of December 31, 2016.
-Our primary sources of capital to date have been from operating income and private placements of our capital stock, as well as our initial public offering, which closed on August 2, 2016.
+As of December 31, 2018, we had cash and cash equivalents of \$20.1 million and marketable securities of \$25.8 million, compared with cash and cash equivalents of \$24.0 million and marketable securities of \$19.9 million as of December 31, 2017.
+Our primary sources of capital to date have been from operating income and private placements of our capital stock, as well as proceeds from our initial public offering, which closed on August 2, 2016.